 But about the Son he says, “Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of your kingdom.
 You have loved righteousness and hated wickedness; therefore God, your God, has set you above your companions by anointing you with the oil of joy.”

-This IS some pretty heavy theology.
-But, when combined with various other passages of scripture (such as: John Chapter 1:1-4 & 14 and Philippians Chapter 2:5-10) a picture emerges that is crystal clear: Jesus is God!
+If you’re thinking… “Wow, this is some pretty heavy theology,” well, I’m agreeing with you.
+When combined with various other passages of scripture (such as: John Chapter 1:1-4 & 14 and Philippians Chapter 2:5-10) a picture emerges that is crystal clear: Jesus is God!
 This is possible because God, portrayed in scripture as the one and only true and living God, has both the power and the creativity, as well as the imagination and the ability, to present Himself to humanity in any form or forms He chooses.
 And, if it is His good pleasure to present Himself to us as three separate and distinct divine entities who are individual in their persona, purpose, and place within the scope of His will, then we might ask, “who are we, as mere mortals, to limit Him?”
 Would we really be so presumptuous as to attempt to limit God to only what our little human perceptions of Him can conceive?
 The problem is not in our understanding the words on the page – what the word of God says – rather, the problem arises when we allow our human reasoning to cloud the clear message of the text.